aldesantis/api-on-rails/book/chapter-1/3-respect-rest.md

 </methodResponse>
 ```

-The main difference between REST and RPC is that, while REST focuses on information, RPC focuses on function.
+As you can see from the example, the main difference between REST and RPC is that, while REST focuses on information, RPC focuses on function.

 RPC has some advantages over REST: